|

 Watching a harp come to life is a pretty impressive process.
 I have

-to 12 inches wide and as thick as 3 inches.
-It has saw blade marks on
+6 to 12 inches wide and as thick as 3 inches.
+It has saw blade marks

-it and jagged edges, it has just come out of the mill.
-He lays out his
+on it and jagged edges, as it has just come out of the mill.
+He lays

-plywood templates much the way some of us would lay pattern pieces on
+out his plywood templates much the way some of us would lay pattern

-a piece of cloth to make an item of clothing.
-He attempts to get the
+pieces on a piece of cloth to make an item of clothing.
+He attempts

-prettiest parts of the wood in just the right places and at the same
+to get the prettiest parts of the wood in just the right places and

-time getting the most out of each board.
-Using some big and loud machinery,that
+at the same time getting the most out of each board.
+Using some big

-the cat would run away from, he begins to shape it into harp parts.
+and loud machinery, that the cat runs away from, he begins to

-stand at the thickness sander for hours, sometimes days sending all
+will stand at the thickness sander for hours, and sometimes days sending

-the parts through many times, gradually thinning them to just the right
+all the parts through many times, gradually thinning them to just

-thickness.
-He will set some old issues of the Folk Harp Journal, Frets
+the right thickness.
+He will set some old issues of the Folk Harp

-Magazine or The Guild of American Luthier’s Publication on top
+Journal, Frets Magazine or The Guild of American

 Dave and Tommy take about 2 weeks